ibericode/boxzilla-wp/readme.txt

 Some more screenshots can be found at the [Scroll Triggered Boxes plugin page on my website](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/).

 == Changelog ==

+= 1.4.2 - December 4, 2014 =

+**Fixes**

+- Box not automatically appearing if cookie time was set, caused by yesterdays update.

 = 1.4.1 - December 3, 2014 =